-If you’d rather not go on the snowmobile tour in the morning, then by all means take a visit though, so I’ve given you some information below.
+If you’d rather not go on the snowmobile tour in the morning, then, by all means, take a visit though, so I’ve given you some information below.

-Þingvellir National Park (or Thingvellir) is an absolute gorgeous place to wander around.
+Þingvellir National Park (or Thingvellir) is an absolutely gorgeous place to wander around.
 It was actually Iceland’s first National Park and it is full of incredible history.
 Plus, it’s a World Heritage Site, which tells you a lot!

 Þingvellir is where the first settlers to Iceland founded their parliament, and there are plenty of opportunities to read about Iceland’s political past.

 However, there’s more to the park than just history.
 Have you ever wanted to stand (or even snorkel!) between two continents?
 This is the place to do it.

 Þingvellir lies between the North American and Eurasian tectonic plate, so you can see the two continental landmasses at the same time.
 You can also snorkel or SCUBA dive in the waters between the plates.
 There are some safety restrictions on getting in the water but you’ll need to check these with the tour company you choose.
 You can’t just jump into the water on your own so take a look at the booking options here.

 Even after all of that exploring, a good way to end the day is taking a snowmobile tour across a glacier!